thriveweb/deking-new/content/posts/2018-10-25-deck-and-patio-cover-designs.md

     When considering different deck and patio cover designs there are numerous things to decide, such as size, usage requirements, functionality and materials.
-  title: 'Deck and Patio Cover Designs, Brisbane, Australia - Patio Roofs'
+  title: 'Deck Roof and Patio Cover Designs, Brisbane, Gold Coast Australia'
 ---
 When considering different deck and patio cover designs there are numerous things to decide, such as size, usage requirements, functionality and materials.
 Getting the design right for a [deck and patio cover](https://www.dekingdecks.com.au/services/patio-roofs/) can be the difference between a stunning addition to your home and an out-of-place novelty.
 In terms of functionality, it can also mean the difference between a space that you love to be in and one that you avoid.